 Select a tract to read by clicking on either option below.
 A speaker icon beside the tract name indicates that audio of the tract being read is available:

 by George C. Clark

 Obviously, the unclean, but repentant woman in our story was humiliated, being hauled into the midst of the multitude which had gathered around Jesus in the temple.
 She must have felt the barbs of sarcasm directed at both her and Jesus by her accusers.
-She must have trembled as she, along with everyone else, waited anxiously for the Master's response to the demand for a verdict.
-Finally, Jesus answered, "He who is without sin among you, let him first cast a stone at her."
+She must have trembled as she, along with everyone else, waited anxiously for the Master’s response to the demand for a verdict.
+Finally, Jesus answered, “Let him among you who is without sin throw the first stone at her.”